diegommcc/digitalDLSorteR/cran-comments.md

 ## Test environments
 * local Ubuntu 20.04, R 4.1.0
 * local macOS BigSur 11.4, R 4.1.0
-* macOS, Ubuntu 20.04 and Windows 10 on Github Actions
+* macOS, Windows 10, and Ubuntu 20.04 (R release and devel) on Github Actions

 ## R CMD check results
 There were no ERRORs or WARNINGs.